Fragtality/PilotsDeck/README.md

 Most fields work the same as described before, you define the Addresses where the Active (top) and Standby (bottom) Frequency can be read and define an Action how they are swapped in the Sim.<br/>On the fields that differ or are new:
 * **Swap Background**: When your defined Swap Action was (successfully) send to the Sim, the Button will show that Image for 3.2s (=16 Ticks).
 * **Value Format**: You can define a *Different Format* for the Standby Value.
 So if you read the int32 Value from 05C4 for the Active Frequency and the BCD encoded int16 Value from 034E for the Standby Frequency, you can do that and have both look like a Frequency.
 * **Font Settings**: Both Frequencies will always use the same Font, regardless how it is defined.
 The Font Style is ignored and is not configurable: the Active (top) Frequency is always bold, the Standby (bottom) Frequency is always regular.
+The Font Color for the Standby Frequency will be darkened.
 * **Tweak Position**: There are two instead of one ... if you wish so, you can swap what is on top. :wink:
 <br/><br/>
 ### Display Gauge